mui/material-ui/docs/src/pages/customization/globals/globals.md

 # Globals

-<p class="description">The `theme.components` key enables you to customize the appearance of all instances of a component type, enables you to change the default value(s) of a component's props and allows you to add custom variants to your components.</p>
+<p class="description">With the `theme.components` key you can customize the appearance of all instances of a component; change the default value(s) of a component's props; and add custom variants to your components.</p>

 ## Default props